-40 female individuals of Ompok bimaculatus species were collected randomly throughout the year from Mahendratanaya a small tributary of Vamsadhara River, Andhra Pradesh and local markets.
-The collected fish weight and length were taken at the sampling site, afterward preserved in 4% formalin, further transferred and preserved in 10% formalin for laboratory studies.
+40 female individuals of Ompok bimaculatus species were collected randomly throughout the year from Mahendratanaya a major tributary of the Vamsadhara River, and local markets, and its originating from Mahendragiri Hills in the Gajapati district of Odisha and joining the Vamsadhara river upstream at Gotta barrage, in Andhra Pradesh.
+Collected fish weight and length were taken at the sampling site, afterward preserved in 4% formalin, further transferred and preserved in 10% formalin for laboratory studies.